YePererva/cluster-instructions/instructions/endeavourOS-single-node.md

 ```
 # Currently, installs SLURM 21.08.3.1-1 + MUNGE 0.5.14-2
 yay -S slurm-llnl munge
+# get and keep the properties of running machine
+slurmd -C
 ```

 ## Secondary stuff, if `target` is used multipurpose